rleathart/mc-modlist-installer/README.md

 -  `<Server-Only>` Only download these files if the current instance is a server.
 -  `<Client-Only>` Only download these files if the current instance is a client.
 -  `<Common>` Download these files for both servers and clients (default).
+-  `User-Download` Prompt the user to download a file from the URL given.
+See above for an example.